good-loop/doc/pages/policy/privacy-policy.md

 If you want to stop receiving any information from us, such as news and updates, please let us know by updating your preferences through our website or contacting us using the details in paragraph 10\.
 It may take up to one month to unsubscribe you from marketing.

-Your decision to stop receiving information from us or to delete your account may result in the deletion of some of the personal information that we hold about you, but we may still retain personal information we require for other purposes, including where it is required for record keeping purposes.
+Your decision to stop receiving information from us or to delete your account may result in the deletion of some of the personal information that we hold about you, but we may still retain personal information required for other purposes, including where we are legally required to do so.

 *   <u>Erasure</u>